Impala Camp: Our full report

 At the back of each tent, curtains separate a fairly spacious en-suite bathroom.
 Here you’ll find large white ceramic ‘his and hers’ sinks set into a beautiful wooden surface.
 Behind a partition is a proper flush toilet, and a second partition conceals a hot shower.
 There is also hanging space for your clothes.
 Soap, shampoo, shower gel and mosquito spray are useful extras.

 Safari activities at Impala Camp include game drives in open-sided 4WDs and boat safaris along the Rufiji River and on the nearby lakes.
 We really enjoyed our time on the water with Impala Camp, spending time watching African Skimmers against the setting sun.
-Walking safaris are also available at additional US$50 per group.
-Fishing is also available at an extra cost of the park fees for this activity, with the main species caught being catfish, mudfish, and the prized, predatory, tigerfish.
+Walking safaris are also available at additional cost, as is fishing, with the main species caught being catfish, mudfish, and the prized, predatory, tigerfish.
 The more adventurous might try a night or two fly-camping.
 In the bush you will always be accompanied by a camp guide who has a good knowledge of the game found in the area.
 On one stay we had a lovely Prosecco sundowner after a leisurely bird walk.
 And one morning included an entertainingly informative bush walk.
 For relaxation between safari activities, guests can enjoy a swim in the pool while looking out over the river.

 Impala has very good 'back of house' infrastructure, which you are welcome to visit - allow 30 minutes for a guided tour, which includes the water treatment system and their impressive laundry and battery banks.